 Yep.

-But here's what I would do.
+But here's what I would say.

-What's gonna happen with that?
+What's going to happen with that?

-Well, I think it's it's very intractable.
+Well, I think it's very intractable.

-It's a total mess, and both sides have dug into positions where there's no point of agreement.
+And both sides have dug into positions where there's no point of agreement.

-Um where they can find it is where you stop the hypocrisy.
+And where they can find it is where you stop the hypocrisy.

 And this is my real issue about the way that Trump is treated by certainly by many Democrats and many liberal celebrities.